Updating an enterprise’s security posture to include IoT considerations and a zero trust strategy is a process

 In Cradlepoint’s IoT security webinar, cybersecurity expert Dr. Chase Cunningham defined zero trust this way: “Zero Trust is strategically focused on addressing lateral threat movement within the infrastructure by leveraging micro-segmentation and granular enforcement, based on user context, data access controls, application security, and the device posture.”

-Zero trust is a process that no organization can glide through all at once.
+Zero Trust Network Access (ZTNA) is a process that no organization can glide through all at once.
 It takes commitment, diligence, and patient to address your zero trust needs one component at a time.

 These invitation-only, zero trust WANs leverage the public internet in a private IP space — totally obscured from other networks and web-borne attacks.